yatesco/seafile-docs/deploy_pro/download_and_setup_seafile_professional_server.md

 The following document is tested in Ubuntu 14.04, so we recommend that you use Ubuntu 14.04 as your server.

+> NOTE:
+>
+> If you are using Ubuntu 14.04, you can use the following command to install all the dependency that Seafile requires at one time.
+>
+> ```
+> sudo apt-get install openjdk-7-jre poppler-utils libreoffice libreoffice-script-provider-python libpython2.7 python-pip mysql-server python-setuptools python-imaging python-mysqldb
+>
+> sudo pip install boto
+> ```
+>
+> For more information please see bellow.

 ### Minimum System Requirement ###

 - A Linux server with 2GB RAM